CPUs

 AMD or Intel for gaming in 2026?

-AMD.
-The Ryzen 7 9800X3D is the fastest gaming CPU, the Ryzen 5 9600X is the best value, and AM5 has a longer confirmed support window.
-Intel’s Arrow Lake competes on productivity but trails in pure gaming.
+AMD, clearly.
+The Ryzen 7 9850X3D is the fastest gaming CPU, the 9800X3D is the best value, and the 9600X is the best budget option.
+AM5 also carries a longer confirmed support window.
+Intel’s Arrow Lake competes on core count for productivity workloads, but trails in pure gaming.
+For a detailed platform comparison, see our Intel vs AMD CPU guide.

-Yes, for now.
-The Ryzen 5 9600X’s 6 cores handle current games without issues.
-Some upcoming titles are starting to use 8+ cores more aggressively, but 6 cores won’t bottleneck a mid-range GPU build in 2026.
+Yes, for GPU-limited builds.
+The 9600X’s 6 cores handle current game engines without bottlenecking a mid-range GPU at 1440p or 4K.
+Some newer titles are beginning to use 8+ cores more aggressively, but a 6-core chip won’t limit a GPU-limited build today.
+The AM5 upgrade path is available when your needs change.

 Should I buy DDR5-5600 or DDR5-6000?